spicyjack/public/notes/git.md

     git archive -o /path/to/archive/file.zip HEAD

 `git archive` also understands `tar` format:

     git archive -o /path/to/archive/file.tar HEAD

+If you use the `-o` switch to specify an output file, you don't need to use the `--format` switch to specify the format of the output file.
+The default output file is STDOUT.

 ### Exporting from CVS into Git ###
 To export a CVS repo into git, start with an empty directory (no `git init`),